-- A. Department Heads shall determine the hours of work, the workdays and work week, the work schedules including shift assignments, and work periods of all Employees except as provided below. - B. The regular workweek shall consist of five (5) days at eight (8) hours per day, or upon approval of the Department Head, four (4) days at ten (10) hours per day. - C. Employee(s) may request a flexible schedule regarding hours of work (flextime) or days of work (alternate work schedule).
+- A. Department Heads shall determine the hours of work, the workdays and work week, the work schedules including shift assignments, and work periods of all Employees except as provided below or Appendix A for qualified Fire Department personnel. - B. The regular workweek shall consist of five (5) days at eight (8) hours per day, or upon approval of the Department Head, four (4) days at ten (10) hours per day.
+Part-time employees schedules shall be established consistent with Section 4.1 (b) of the Personnel Policies Handbook. - C. Employee(s) may request a flexible schedule regarding hours of work (flextime) or days of work (alternate work schedule).
 Establishment of such flextime or alternate work schedule must be approved by the Department Head.

-18.02 OVERTIME
+18.02 Overtime